 - In the Wrath of the Lich King expansion, his appearance during a quest will cause every character in sight to shit themselves.

 - Evil Is Deathly Cold: He employs a lot of frost magic and lives on the Azeroth equivalent of the North Pole.
+Also the page image.

 - Evil Overlord: Of the second most powerful villainous faction in the game besides the Burning Legion.